The Whitetail Rut: 7 Key Phases

 While we traditionally think of the rut as a November phenomenon across most of the continent (or later with some southern subspecies), the various stages of the rut actually begin as soon as bucks lose their velvet.
 In its truest sense, the Whitetail rut occurs over a three-to-four-month period.
 A crescendo of preparation culminates in the eventual breeding of does during their primary and subsequent estrus cycles.
 Marking the earliest stage of the rut, throughout the next four months, deer advance through seven clearly identifiable periods.
 Adapt your hunt strategies for each and success will follow.

-Stage 1: Transition from Velvet to Hard Antler
+1. Transition from Velvet to Hard Antler

 The shedding of antlers and impending regrowth is an annual occurrence.
 Highly vascular, velvet antlers grow rapidly on bucks, reaching their full potential generally by the end of August.
-This timeframe aligns with many of the earliest of deer hunting seasons.
+This timeframe aligns with many of the earliest deer hunting seasons.

 Lasting less than a week, this transition from velvet to hard antler marks the true beginning and earliest stages of the prolonged pre-rut.
 More pronounced with Whitetails, as soon as bucks rub off their velvet, they begin their ritual of making territorial boundary scrapes and rubs, mostly along field edges or near high deer traffic food sources throughout their home range.
 Even though the transition itself is brief, this pre-rut behavior continues throughout September and October until bucks begin to step up their search for receptive does.